xstevens/decoderbufs/README.md

 ```

-You especially want to try out toast cases, which you get by having a value > 1-2kb in one column and updating another column.
+You especially want to try out toast cases, which you get by having a value > ~512kB in one column and updating another column.

+Keep in mind that *you need to use a fresh kafka container* between different database builds, since p2q stores its message offset in kafka.

 # decoderbufs